Christoph16478/iq/iq_java.md

 ----

-**Show an example of switch expressions and multi-label case statements in Java.**
+**Show an example of switch expressions and multi-label case statements in Java?**

 The switch expressions were added as a standard feature in Java 14.
 The following examples show switch expressions as well as multi-label case statements: